kristianJW54/GoferBroke/README.md

 Ensure changes are backward-compatible where possible.

 Get in Touch
 If you’re unsure where to start or have questions, feel free to open a discussion or create an issue.
-I'm appy to help :)
+I'm happy to help :)

 Your contributions are what make this project thrive—thank you for supporting GoferBroke!